rarrmonkey/Lights-Out/README.md

 # Lights-Out
-Python code for the NeoTrellis M4 Express recreating the classic illuminates game in 8x4
+Python code for the NeoTrellis M4 Express recreating the classic illuminated game in 8x4